patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 ```

 ### Typeahead
 Typeahead is a select variant that replaces the typical button toggle for opening the select menu with a text input and button toggle combo.
-As a user enters characters into the text input, the select menu will provide suggestions by filtering the select options.
+As a user enters characters into the text input, the menu options will be filtered to match.

 To make a typeahead, pass `variant=typeahead` into the `<MenuToggle>` component and link an `onClick` function to the `<TextInputGroupMain>` component.